 Erinn Says: My dad, Pat Dearth, is a veteran who served in the United States Coast Guard.
-When he first suggested to me that I produce an Andrews Sisters tribute show, I just thought it would be a fun way to entertain and an opportunity to perform some great music.
+When he first suggested to me that I produce a 1940's-style show, I just thought it would be a fun way to entertain and an opportunity to perform some great music.
 I had no idea at the time that this "little show" would have such a significant impact on my life, but more importantly on the lives of others.
-Since we started this show, we have had the opportunity to perform for literally thousands of World War II veterans.
+Since we started this show, we have had the opportunity to perform for literally thousands of heroes, including many World War II veterans.
 These incredible men and women are the reason we are free today.
 We have been honored to bring back happy memories and touch lives in a way that words alone can not express.
 A woman at one of our shows hugged me, sobbing tears of joy, thanking us for making her feel happiness that she hadn't felt in 60 years and never thought she could feel again.
 A man at a VA hospital stood up to hug us after a show as his nurses rushed to him in shock because he hadn't stood by himself in years.
 A WWII veteran departing on the Flights of Honor on the way to Washington DC to see his memorial did the jitterbug with me before returning to his wheelchair.
 I am so proud and humbled to call these brave men and women my friends.
 I have met true American heroes and truly feel I could never say thank you enough.
 My performances are dedicated to my Uncle Jim, a Vietnam veteran, my brother Randy, currently serving in the Air Force, my friend and WWII veteran Dewitt Wells, my dear husband Nelson, a veteran of the Air Force, and especially my daddy, a veteran of the United States Coast Guard who was always my inspiration and gave me the idea for the show.
 They and all veterans are why I do this.

 Serah Says: I believe that most of my generation lives life as though wars were only really "fought" many years ago and find it hard to relate to those who have protected our freedom even before we were born.
 We watch the news and receive a very "arms-length" perspective on the wars of today.
 I was raised to believe that to lay down one's life for another is the greatest sacrifice of all, so why would we not continue to honor and show our gratitude today as we did so many years ago?
 The 1940s were governed by war in a way that my generation will never know.
 What I do know is the men that emerged from WWII or any war since then deserve so much more than any thank you I could ever offer.
-My grandfather, John F. Vance, fought bravely in the front lines of the U.S. Army in Germany during WWII.
+My grandfather, John F. Vance, fought bravely in the front lines of the U.S. Army in France during WWII.
 Only when he was nearing the end of his life did I ever truly begin to get a glimpse into his experience during the war.
 When Erinn approached me with the idea of putting together a tribute to his era, I was ecstatic!
 Unfortunately, he passed away one month before we began rehearsing for this show.
 I know how much this show would have meant to him, so I put my heart and soul into it to honor him and his brothers who fought next to him.
 My grandfather, Robert Frack, served our nation ten years later overseas in the U.S. Air Force and continues to be one of our greatest supporters today.
 I am so thankful to both of them for instilling in me a love for my country, and a humble respect for those who have risked their lives to protect me.
 So, why do I do this?
 I do this because, whether you served on your belly at the front line of WWII, overseas in a draft, enlisted on your own accord, or are still serving our country today, I owe every freedom I have to you and want to say from the bottom of my heart, thank you.